midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-edan-lepucki.md

 issue: 002
 type: In Conversation with
 title: Edan Lepucki
-thumb_title: In Conversation with Wendy C. Ortiz
+thumb_title: In Conversation with Edan Lepucki
 by: Lydia Kiesling

 bio: |